Ingredients - Franklin Farms Eggs - Lucerne 2% Milk - King Arthur All Purpose Flour

 But business software does this all the time:

 Keep labels simple.
+The user needs less information than you think.
 When in doubt, think cake.